ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 #### Relative links

-If you include internal (relative) links to other content on NFT School, please link to them using full relative paths (e.g. use `../` for climbing a directory) and specifying the file's full name (e.g. a`wesome-tutorial.md#subheading`).
+If you include internal (relative) links to other content on the IPFS docs site, please link to them using full relative paths (e.g. use `../` for climbing a directory) and specifying the file's full name (e.g. a`wesome-tutorial.md#subheading`).
 This ensures that users who read docs content directly in-repo on GitHub's web UI are able to follow relative links correctly.

 ### Rules